 I have taught courses in Software Engineering, iOS Development, Database Systems, Web Design, Web Systems, Intermeidate Programming, and Introductory Programming.
-This semester (Spring 2018) I am teaching Advanced Programming and Data Structures (CS 245) and Software Engineering I (CS 355).
+This semester (Fall 2018) I am teaching The Big Picture in CS (CS 146), Junior Seminar (CS 396), Mobile Software Development (CS 436) and Software Engineering II (CS 485).
 Here's my typical schedule this semester:

 Generally speaking, I am interested in creating applications that assist software developers in their day-to-day tasks, particularly those related to building, refactoring, and releasing software.
-Recently I developed a tool named "Formiga" that identifies and graphs a software project's build dependencies and automatically updates an Ant build system when its project resources are refactored.
+For my dissertation I developed a tool named "Formiga" that identifies and graphs a software project's build dependencies and automatically updates an Ant build system when its project resources are refactored.

-I'm also currently developing an application named "SPOCK" (Small Private Online Course Keeper) that aims to increase participation in lectures for online courses using gamification.
+Lately I've been researching tools to assist in CS education.
+I'm currently developing an application named "SPOCK" (Small Private Online Course Keeper) that aims to increase participation in lectures for online courses using gamification.
 Additionally, I am working on a tool, "DBQA" (Database Query Analyzer), that uses a data-oriented visualization approach to illustrate how data is obtained and filtered during the execution of a database query.

 I'm a true Wisconsinite.
 Born and raised in Appleton, studied and worked in Kenosha and Milwaukee, and now living and working in Eau Claire.
 Clearly I like it here.
 We're never too far away from another Packers, Brewers, or Badgers game, and odds are I'm watching it.
-I'm often listening to music.
+My wife, Nicole, and I were recently blessed with our wonderful baby girl, Norah.
+We are also the proud servants of our Shih-Tzu, Cliff, the king of snacks.
+You'll often find me listening to music.
 If you're curious about what's coming out of my headphones, you can get an idea below.